Polarishq/fluentd/README.md

 ## 2. Use the Splunk Nova Fluentd plugin with Kubernetes (K8s) and Docker

-[Kubernetes], is an open source framework that orchestrates and automate container deployments.
+[Kubernetes], is an open source framework that orchestrates and automates container deployments.
 The name Kubernetes originates from Greek, meaning helmsman or pilot.
 K8s is an abbreviation derived by replacing the 8 letters “ubernete” with “8”.

 A [daemonset] is a K8s concept that is automatically deployed on each node of a K8s cluster.
 The Fluentd Nova plugin is used as a daemonset which runs a docker container.
 The daemonset ingests system and application logs and sends the data to Splunk Nova.
 One Docker container instance runs on each node of the cluster.